skoszewski/sk-ca-scripts/README.md

 sk-make-pkcs12 <name>
 ```

 > NOTE: You will be asked if you want to provide your own password to protect private key data.
-If you will answer no or do not provide any input the script will generate random 12-character password and store it along side with the private key.
+If you answer no or do not provide any input the script will generate random 12-character password and store it along side with the private key.
 The password will be stored in clear text and protected only by file system permissions (read-write only by owner).

 If you want to change the default certificate options and attributes you are free to modify the `ca.conf` configuration file or genrated configuration files stored in `configs` folder.
 The following scripts are meant to be used in advanced scenarios: